-Under heat from customers, Vail Resorts hires Tom Fortune as new Stevens Pass interim GM
+Under heat from customers, Vail Resorts hires Tom Fortune as interim GM at Stevens Pass

 Acknowledging that Stevens is a “complex” operation, Fortune wrote, “I understand how special Stevens Pass is.
 I also know many of you are frustrated — and we’ve heard you.”

-A representative from Vail confirmed to The Seattle Times the authenticity of an internal email to Stevens Pass staff leaked Wednesday morning on Instagram stating that Tom Pettigrew was released from his post as general manager, announcing Fortune’s hire “to support this leadership transition and focus on addressing the challenges facing Stevens Pass more broadly.”
+A representative from Vail confirmed the authenticity of an internal email to Stevens Pass staff, leaked Wednesday, on Instagram stating that Pettigrew was released from his post as general manager and announcing Fortune’s hire “to support this leadership transition and focus on addressing the challenges facing Stevens Pass more broadly.”

 “Over the last few years, Tom has played an important role integrating Stevens Pass into the Vail Resorts family,” states the email.
 “We thank him for his contributions and wish him the best going forward.”